ryanashcraft/gatsby-plugin-amplitude-analytics/README.md

 ## The "amplitudeConfig" option

 Configuration settings passed to the `amplitude.getInstance().init()` call.
-Allows you to enable automatic collection of UTM params and referrer info and change persistence and upload behavior.
+This option allows you to enable automatic collection of UTM params and referrer info and change persistence and upload behavior.
 See https://developers.amplitude.com/#platform-specific-settings for a full list of available options.